linxside/ncdapi/README.md

 * delete record
 * get all records
 * backup/restore of zone
-* If the api returns a failure the session will automatically made invalid and the  plain JSON from te api will be written to stdout
+* If the api returns a failure the session will automatically make invalid and the plain JSON from the api will be written to stdout

 ### TODO
 - Add Support for SOA